This post contains affiliate links.

 Grade A Eggs

 Grade A eggs are also of high quality, although they may have slight differences compared to Grade AA eggs.
 The whites are reasonably firm, and the yolks may be slightly less firm and centered than Grade AA eggs.
-The shells are also clean and unbroken, but there might be minor imperfections.
-Grade A eggs are suitable for a wide range of uses, including hard-boiling, baking, scrambling, and general cooking purposes.
+It could well be that a Grade A egg has one of the three areas that doesn’t meet the highest standard.
+So, these eggs are pretty much fine for most uses, such as hard-boiling, baking, scrambling, and general cooking purposes.
+Oh, and I could definitely make fried eggs for my boyfriend with these, but he wouldn’t know it.

 Grade B Eggs

-Grade B eggs are still safe to eat but are considered lower in quality compared to Grade AA and Grade A eggs.
+Grade B eggs are still perfectly safe to eat but are considered lower in quality compared to Grade AA and Grade A eggs.
 The whites of Grade B eggs are noticeably thinner and may spread out more when cracked.
-The yolks may be flatter and larger in relation to the whites.
-The shells may have more prominent imperfections or stains.
-Due to their lower quality, grade B eggs are typically not sold in retail stores but are commonly used in commercial food processing, such as in pasteurized egg products, where the appearance of the eggs is less important.
+The yolks will likely be flatter and larger in relation to the whites when you crack one open and drop it into a pan, and the shells may have imperfections or stains.
+Due to their lower quality, grade B eggs are typically not sold in retail stores but are commonly used in commercial food processing, such as in pasteurized egg products, where the appearance of the eggs is not essential.

 Egg Types Based on Cooking Method

-There are numerous different ways to cook eggs, not to mention variations, tricks, and “mom’s secret ingredient” ways to cook all these classic egg preparations.
+There are numerous different ways to cook eggs, not to mention variations, tricks, and “mom’s secret” ways to cook all these classic egg styles.
 We present the most basic way to do each.

 Hard-Boiled Eggs